waferbaby/parker/README.md

 `parker path/to/screenshots/`

-When the command is run, it will look for JSON configuration files with a name matching each game platform in its `~/.config/parker` directory:
+When the command is run, it looks in its config directory (`~/.config/parker/`) for JSON configuration files with a name matching a supported platform:

 - `~/.config/parker/platforms/steam.json`
 - `~/.config/parker/platforms/switch.json`
-- `~/.config/parker/platforms/playstation.json`
+- `~/.config/parker/platforms/ps4.json`

 All config files share the same format: